Program Background

 • Districts must elect to participate in the program.

-• Classified employee must be employed for at least one year at the community college district at the time employee elects to participate in the program.
+• Classified employee must be employed for at least one year at the community college district at the time the employee elects to participate in the program.

 Important Dates